 FW2 Feeder Space ☐ Feed availability and feeder space must be provided such that cattle do not need to compete for food.
 See Supplement, Table 1 at the end of this audit tool for Feeder Space recommendations. ☐ Extra trough space must be made available if a restricted diet is applied.
-Yes No N/A /10 FW3 Troughs must be kept clean and stale food removed on a daily basis. /25 FW4 Non-feed items/products (such as herbi- and pesticides, chemicals, machinery oil, etc.) must not be stored in the feed mixing or ingredient and supplement storage areas.
+Yes No N/A /10 FW3 Troughs must be kept clean and stale food removed on a daily basis.
+Automatic feeding equipment must be kept clean and free of stale feed and be maintained in good working order.
+All stored feed must be free of bird or rodent feces and vermin.
+Yes No N/A /25 FW4 Non-feed items/products (such as herbi- and pesticides, chemicals, machinery oil, etc.) must not be stored in the feed mixing or ingredient and supplement storage areas.
 Yes No N/A /3 FW5 Control practices must be in place to minimize access to poisonous plants and unsuitable feedstuffs.
-Yes No N/A /3 Water Access to Water FW6 □ All cattle, including calves older than 1 day and cattle in confinement, must be provided with continuous access to an adequate supply of clean, fresh drinking water each day, except when otherwise required by the attending veterinarian. □ The availability of water, which includes the flow rate of the water delivery systems, must meet the demands of the herd: □ at least 10% of the herd must be able to drink at any one time; □ the line of animals waiting to drink at water stations must be no more than three animals deep; and □ water tanks, troughs, etc. must be full when not being used, and must not completely drain when cattle are drinking. □ Waterers must be placed at a height appropriate to the size and age of the cattle.
+Water FW6 Access to Water □ All cattle, including calves older than 1 day and cattle in confinement, must be provided with continuous access to an adequate supply of clean, fresh drinking water each day, except when otherwise required by the attending veterinarian. □ The availability of water, which includes the flow rate of the water delivery systems, must meet the demands of the herd: □ at least 10% of the herd must be able to drink at any one time; □ the line of animals waiting to drink at water stations must be no more than three animals deep; and □ water tanks, troughs, etc. must be full when not being used, and must not completely drain when cattle are drinking. □ Waterers must be placed at a height appropriate to the size and age of the cattle.
 Yes No N/A /50 FW7 For indoor housing: Cattle must have access to water at all times.
 All waterers must be kept clean, and watering equipment is designed, constructed, placed, and maintained so that contamination of the animals' water is minimized.
 Water troughs must not leak resulting in wetting/fouling of the bedded areas.
 The area surrounding water tanks, troughs, etc. should be on concrete where possible.
-000 Yes No N/A /3 FW8 When cattle are kept primarily on pasture: ☐ Clean, fresh water must always be available, and must meet the requirements for 'Access to Water' noted above. ☐ During winter, the water supply must be kept clear of ice. ☐ The area around the water troughs must be managed to avoid excessive wetting/ sodden ground and mud. ☐ Local, state, and federal laws regarding cattle access to running or still water resources must be followed.
+Yes No N/A /3 FW8 When cattle are kept primarily on pasture: Clean, fresh water must always be available, and must meet the requirements for 'Access to Water' noted above.
+During winter, the water supply must be kept clear of ice.
+The area around the water troughs must be managed to avoid excessive wetting/ sodden ground and mud.
+Local, state, and federal laws regarding cattle access to running or still water resources must be followed.
 If necessary, water troughs should be placed on concrete aprons to limit mud or sodden ground.
-Yes No N/A /3 FW9 Emergency Water Supply Provisions must be in place to ensure an emergency supply of suitable drinking water in case normal supplies fail (e.g., due to freezing, drought, power failure, well malfunction, etc.) for at least 24 hours.
-Yes No N/A /10
+000 Yes No N/A /3 FW9 Emergency Water Supply Provisions must be in place to ensure an emergency supply of suitable drinking water in case normal supplies fail (e.g., due to freezing, drought, power failure, well malfunction, etc.) for at least 24 hours Yes No N/A /10